 3.07 If a trunk call should occur simultaneously with a local call, the local call must be answered first.
-If an attempt is made to answer the trunk call first or if under any after the terminating end of a link circuit has been connected to the called station line, the talking connection through the link is not completed and audible ringing tone is heard by the called party the same as that heard by the calling party.
+If an attempt is made to answer the trunk call first or if under any condition the hand set is removed with a trunk key depressed after the terminating end of a link circuit has been connected to the called station line, the talking connection through the link is not completed and audible ringing tone is heard by the called party the same as that heard by the calling party.
 When the local key is depressed the connection through the link is completed in the normal manner.

-3.08 Machine ringing is tripped immediately after answer-
+3.08 Machine ringing is tripped immediately after answering a local call in the proper manner at a key station regardless of whether the answering occurs during a ringing or silent period.

-ing a local call in the proper manner at a key station regardless of whether the answering occurs during a ringing or silent period.
+3.09 The hold key is effective only in connection with trunk

-3.09 The hold key is effective only in connection with trunk calls and its operation while the local key is depressed will not establish a hold condition on the link but will cause a disconnection of the station from the link.
+calls and its operation while the local key is depressed will not establish a hold condition on the link but will cause a disconnection of the station from the link.